danielpops/godaddy-dyndns/README.md

     @reboot sleep 30 && /path/to/script/godaddy-dyndns.sh

 The above makes sure that the script runs when your machine boots, and then every hour after that. `sleep` is used to increase the chance that the network has started before the script is run.

-## TODO

-Maybe one should add some kind of max number of updates per day?
-In case the script breaks in some way.